mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Testing

-While individual functions can be unit tested in isolation, the plugin SDK provides an [acctest](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk@v1.17.2/helper/acctest) and testing types (most notably [`resource.TestCase`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk@v1.17.2/helper/resource#TestCase)) used to author acceptance tests against provider, provider resource, and provider data source functionality.
+While individual functions can be unit tested in isolation, the plugin SDK provides an [acctest](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk@v1.17.2/helper/acctest) and testing utilities (most notably [`resource.TestCase`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk@v1.17.2/helper/resource#TestCase)) used to author acceptance tests against provider, provider resource, and provider data source functionality.

-Generally, these acceptance tests are configured to target real APIs associated with cloud providers, though some Terraform providers -- particularly those that target open source provider platforms or SaaS APIs -- may configure acceptance tests to interact with `localhost`-served APIs enabled via tools such as [Docker](https://www.docker.com/).
+Generally, these acceptance tests are configured to interact with real APIs associated with a given cloud provider, though some Terraform providers -- particularly those that target open source platforms or SaaS APIs -- may configure acceptance tests to interact with `localhost`-served APIs enabled via tools such as [Docker](https://www.docker.com/).
 For example, `terraform-provider-grafana`'s own acceptance testing utilizes a local Grafana established via [docker-compose](https://github.com/grafana/terraform-provider-grafana/blob/v1.24.0/docker-compose.yml) in local development, as well as remote instances of Grafana in CI/CD.

 To run `terraform-provider-grafana`'s acceptance tests locally, install [Go](https://go.dev/) and [Docker](https://www.docker.com/), then clone the repository: